 What Is Computer Programming?

-Computer programming is the process of writing code that essentially gives instructions to the computers and/or their software.
-These instructions then prompt the computer or software to do whatever it is they have been programmed to do; whether that is performing a simple task or solving more complex problems.
+Computer programming is the process of writing code that gives instructions to the computers and/or their software.
+These instructions prompt the computer or software to perform the task.
+The tasks may range from executing simple instructions to solving more complex problems.

-Computer programmers are also tasked with the job of finding and fixing problems in code, ensuring it continues to work and run optimally for the users.
-In a sense, they perform maintenance on already written code.
-All of the work done by computer programs can be achieved with various programming languages.
+They ensure the code continues to work and run optimally for the users.
+In a sense, they perform maintenance on already-written code.
+All the work done by computer programs can be achieved with various programming languages.

 Common Programming Languages

-However, going this route could affect your career outlook.
-There are employers who will choose not to hire you simply because you do not have a degree.
-And, while many employers are willing to forego credentials, they also have the option to outsource the job to someone else at a much lower cost.
+Despite its appeal, taking this path could affect your career outlook.
+There are employers who will refrain from hiring you because you don’t have a degree.
+Those who forego credentials still have the option to outsource workers who are willing to work at a much lower cost.

-However, if you have experience and a portfolio to illustrate your worth, employers will be more interested in you—just as much as they would be if you had a degree.
-They may offer you a lower base salary than someone who has a degree, but if you really enjoy what you do and are willing to work for a little less, being self-taught could really work out for you.
+The catch is that employers may offer you a lower base salary than what they offer degree-holders.
+But if you enjoy what you do and are willing to work for a little less, being self-taught could work out for you.